-Introduction by Horace Stevens, written March 10, 1908, Portland, Oregon: "Practically all the arrangements for this immense plunder originated among unscrupulous residents of distant parts-in the ranks of the devout moneyed aristocracy beyond the Rocky Mountains....Careful analysis of the situation indicates that most of these stupendous schemes of plunder were concocted in the cunning minds of those who had made a life study of the subject.
-Upon the states of Minnesota, Wisconsin and Michigan rests the principal burden for this kind of offspring because they produced...a
+Introduction by Horace Stevens, written March 10, 1908, Portland, Oregon: Practically all the arrangements for this immense plunder originated among unscrupulous residents of distant parts-in the ranks of the devout moneyed aristocracy beyond the Rocky Mountains....Careful analysis of the situation indicates that most of these stupendous schemes of plunder were concocted in the cunning minds of those who had made a life study of the subject.
+Upon the states of Minnesota, Wisconsin and Michigan rests the principal burden for this kind of offspring because they produced

-"Jim Hill with his Rainier Mountain Forest Reserve steal of Northern Pacific;

-"Weyerhaeuser with his tainted timber wealth that has made him "richer than Rockefeller;"
+Jim Hill with his Rainier Mountain Forest Reserve steal of Northern Pacific; Weyerhaeuser with his tainted timber wealth that has made him "richer than Rockefeller;"

-"Thomas B. Walker with his 500,000-acre grab of the public domain in California and Oregon.....
+Thomas B. Walker with his 500,000-acre grab of the public domain in California and Oregon.....

-"C.A.
+C.A.
 Smith with his army of "dummy" entrymen and his 100,000 acres of perjured titles which the Government ought to cancel.

-"And a host of others....
+And a host of others....

-"Having exhausted the timber resources of the Middle West by their wanton process of destruction and waste, the virgin forests of the Pacific Coast appealed to them as only purity can attract the elements of lust.
-The question naturally arises: "Why were such men as Thomas B. Walker and C.A.
+Having exhausted the timber resources of the Middle West by their wanton process of destruction and waste, the virgin forests of the Pacific Coast appealed to them as only purity can attract the elements of lust.
+The question naturall6 arises: "Why were such men as Thomas B. Walker and C.A.
 Smith not prosecuted criminally for their plain and deliberate violations of the land laws of this country, but permitted to go scot free, when the records show that they fraudulently acquired enough land for the Government to make Puter's efforts along those lines puny in comparison?"
-The answer is embodied in the fact that both are millionaires and because the U.S. attorneys for Oregon and California during 1902 and 1903 simply shut their eyes to their duties...."
+The answer is embodied in the fact that both are millionaires and because the U.S. attorneys for Oregon and California during 1902 and 1903 simply shut their eyes to their duties.... [no further notes from Introduction]

 Puter was born 1857 in Trinity County; grew up outside Blue Lake.
-Learned to survey, involved in logging, understood process of laying out townships and process of entrymen.
-Having participated in the survey of these lands (Scottish Syndicate areas], and located a good many people thereon, he was familiar with the entire tract from one end to the other, and well-posted on all the methods that the company [California Redwood Company] had employed in acquiring title thereto.
-It was only three years ago, in fact, that Puter went down to Humboldt County with C.A.
-Smith, a millionaire lumberman of Minneapolis, Minnesota and sold him 30,000 acres of the same tract, which had been cancelled and relocated by citizens of Humboldt County.
+Learned to survey, involved in logging, understood process of paying out townships and process of entrymen.
+Having participated in the survey o these lands (Scottish Syndicate areas], and located a good many people thereon, he was familiar with the entire tract from one end to the other, and well-posted on all the methods that the company [California Redwood Company] had employed in acquiring title thereto.
+It was only three years ago, in fact, that I [Puter] went down to Humboldt County with C.A.
+Smith, a millionaire lumberman of Minneapolis, Minn. and sold him 30,000 acres of the same tract, which had been cancelled and relocated by citizens of Humboldt County.

-.
-Puter went to Oregon in 1888, went into the land locating business in 1889-1890.
+Puter began in 1875 to charge \$25 for locating claims and another \$25 for building a shack, then after proof, negotiated sale to Eureka capitalists for \$800 to \$1200 per claim.
+Later the purchasers sold to the California Redwood Company for \$5 an acre; California Redwood Co. sold to Humboldt Mill and Lumber Co.
+Because of Bergin's report, 150-200 entries were immediately suspended and were later cancelled altogether.
+Puter went to Oregon in 1888, went into land locating business in 1889-1890.
 Met again with C.A.
 Smith in January 1900 in Minneapolis, previously had given him an option on 60 quarter sections of school lands in Oregon; 9,600 acres in Coos and Douglas counties; deal fell through.
 The Timber and Stone Act of June 3, 1878 was the favorite method of acquiring title at that time.